pdf-association/pdf-issues/docs/32000-2-2020/index.md

 <li><a href="clauseAnnexA.html#TableA.1">Table A.1 - PDF content stream operators</a></li>
 <li><a href="clauseAnnexD.html#TableD.3">Table D.3 - PDFDocEncoding character set</a></li>
 <li><a href="clauseAnnexF.html#TableF.1">Table F.1 - Entries in the linearization parameter dictionary</a></li>
+<li><a href="clauseAnnexL.html#TableL.2">Table Annex L.2 - Parent-child relationships between the standard structure elements in the standard structure namespace for PDF 2.0</a></li>
 </ul>

 <hr>